MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/action-ad-extension.md

 > The Bing Ads API Version 13 preview documentation is subject to change.
 To view version 12 content, use the version selector near the table of contents at the top and left side of the page.

 # Action Ad Extension Record - Bulk
 Defines an action ad extension that can be downloaded and uploaded in a bulk file.

-> [!NOTE]
-> Not everyone has this feature yet.
-If you don't, don't worry.
-It's coming soon.

 You can associate an action ad extension with the account or with campaigns and ad groups in the account.
 Each entity (account, campaign, or ad group) can be associated with up to 20 action ad extensions.
 Use the [Account Action Ad Extension](account-action-ad-extension.md), [Ad Group Action Ad Extension](ad-group-action-ad-extension.md), and [Campaign Action Ad Extension](campaign-action-ad-extension.md) records to manage action ad extension associations.